[This article about M1 Finance may contain affiliate links at no cost to you]

 M1 Finance allows me to create portfolios that include multiple pies that give me exposure to those stocks.

-You can see the slices in my high risk/high reward portfolio below.
+You can see the slices in my industry investments portfolio below.

 Putting money into this portfolio allows me to get diversified exposure into areas I consider worthy of investment.
 These are companies I’ve wanted to invest in for quite some time.
 However, I wasn’t able to due to the inability to diversify across the industries because of trading costs.

-Now, each $100 I contribute gets invested into the various slices giving me exposure to as many companies as I want.
-Take a look at my video games slice below.
-It includes 7 companies and is my biggest slice in the high risk/high reward portfolio.
+With M1, each purchase allows me to get various shares.
+That gives me exposure to as many companies as I want.
+Take a look at my FinTech slice below.
+It includes 9 companies and is my biggest slice in the industry investments portfolio.

-These slices can be as small as 7 stocks like my video game slice or much bigger.
-For example, my AI/VR/Genetics pie has 18 holdings and my overall portfolio has 87 holdings.
+These slices can be as small as 9 stocks like my FinTech slice or much bigger.
+For example, my AI/Cloud/Health/Tech pie has 24 holdings and my overall portfolio has 92 holdings.

 It’s pretty much like creating your own ETFs at no cost and that’s pretty awesome!
 The other cool thing is that you can ever share your pies/slices with others.